Your Website is a Roadmap

 1. Phone number

 If your homepage doesn’t include a phone number – and an easy way for people to call you (especially when viewing your site on a mobile phone) – then how do you expect people to contact you?
-Many people will be viewing your website from their smartphone – take advantage of it!
+Many people will be viewing your website from their smartphones – take advantage of it!

 2. Email address